PREPARE YOUR STAY

 Send your application back to your sponsor and wait for them to review it.
 After two weeks, if everything is ok, they will call you to check your English level by asking you 3 simple questions:

-Caution: If you read some J-1 Visa detailed processes on the internet, they may mention DS-156 157 and 158 forms.
-In 2010, they have been replaced by the DS-160.
 To fill the DS-160 form, you will have to upload a scanned photo of yourself.
-Take a look at the embassy website for the requirements: http://french.france.usembassy.gov/photos.html
+Take a look at the embassy website for the requirements: https://travel.state.gov/content/travel/en/us-visas/visa-information-resources/photos.html

 The embassy appointment